ToennisStef/BayesianThompsonSamplingOptimization/README.md

 ## Optimization of Lactic Acid Extraction – Problem Statement & Approaches

 ### Goal:
-- Optimize the extraction of lactic acid from a contaminated aqueous solution by selecting an optimal solvent and extraction temperature.
+- Optimize the extraction of lactic acid from a contaminated aqueous solution (the fermentation broth) by selecting an optimal solvent, extraction temperature and initial lactic acid concentration.

+### Problem Statement

+We try to optimize the extraction efficiency

+### Initial Approach:

 - Perform thermodynamic calculations using COSMOtherm.
 - Apply Bayesian Optimization (BO) for optimization.

-### Initial Approach:
-- Model the problem as a Multi-Armed Bandit (MAB) with one continuous variable (temperature).
+Model the problem as a Multi-Armed Bandit (MAB) with one continuous variable (temperature).
 - Combine Bayesian Optimization with Thompson Sampling:
     1. Treat each solvent as a discrete variable, with a separate Gaussian Process (GP) for temperature for each solvent.
     2. Determine the best next temperature candidate for each solvent.